adonisjs/v5-docs/content/guides/views/templating-syntax.md

 ---
-summary: A 101 guide to the edge templating syntax
+summary: A 101 guide to the Edge templating syntax
 ---

 With Edge, we ensure not to introduce too many new concepts and instead rely on the JavaScript language features.